In their hearts humans plan their course, but the Lord establishes their steps. – Proverbs 16:9

 Trade trust for frustration and disappointment.
 The Father will guide your way.

-Father I recognize that I make plans without involving You only to be extremely disappointed and discouraged when I do not get my own way.
-Help me to simply trust you and depend upon You to guide me step-by-step.
+Father I recognize that I make plans without involving You, only to be extremely disappointed and discouraged when I do not get my own way.
+Help me trust You and depend on You to guide me step-by-step.

 The Father is always at work around you.
 He has been actively involved in human affairs throughout history.
 In fact, He is orchestrating history.
 The Father invites you to become involved with Him in His work.